In this easy recipe for baked Cajun chicken, chicken breast is coated with a tasty rub, then baked in a hot oven until perfectly juicy.

 How to ensure your Cajun chicken is juicy

-I use the same baking technique here that I always use when baking chicken breasts.
-Baking them at a high temperature for a short time.
-It’s the best way to keep the chicken breast from drying out.
+In this recipe, I use the same baking technique here that I always use when baking chicken breasts.
+Baking them at a high temperature for a short time is the best way to keep the chicken from drying out.

 Baking in a hot oven for a relatively short time ensures juicy chicken.
 But if your chicken breasts are bigger than 8 oz each, bake them for 30 minutes instead of 20 minutes.